codeable_models.CClass¶

 property

-¶ Getter for getting all values of the object using a dict, and setter of setting all values of the object based on a dict.
+values¶ Getter for getting all values of the object using a dict, and setter of setting all values of the object based on a dict.
 The dict uses key/value pairs.
 The value types must conform to the types defined for the attributes.

 - Type